felipefalcao515/RF_BDD_Alura/README.md

 In order to start running the project, download Organo and run the install command in its folder. npm install

-To run the test use the command above replacing the brackets with the test file's name, example: robot primeiro_teste.robot. robot {name}.robot
+To run the test use the command above replacing the brackets with the test file's name, example:
+"robot primeiro_teste.robot";
+"robot {name}.robot".